 There are five circumstances where an exception can be made to the due date:

 - wedding or celebration arrangements, or religious considerations

 - error in giving notice

-If you want to be married with less than 30 days notice, you must know:
+If you want to be married with less than one month’s notice, you must know:

 - the reason for seeking a shortening of time must fall within one of the five categories described above before the application can be considered

 - the prescribed authority has no discretion to grant a shortening of time outside the circumstances covered by these categories

 - and the granting of a shortening of time is not automatic